 Exercise #10 (tips and solutions)

-It is possible to solve the problem without use of a subquery.
-However, for this purpose non-standard means are used.
-The method is based on TOP N clause (SQL Server) which allows to extract from the sorted set the first N rows.
-Similar clauses are available in SQL(Structured Query Language) is a database computer language designed for the retrieval and management of data in relational database management systems (RDBMS), database schema creation and modification, and database object access control management.SQL dialects in many relational DBMS.
-In SQL Standardization Committee even the offer on inclusion of a similar construction in the language standard has been fixed.
-So it is not excluded, that by the moment when you are reading this book the given construction already will be standardized.
+It is quite possible to solve this task without using a subquery.
+However, you need non-standard features for that.
+The method is based on MS SQL(Structured Query Language) is a database computer language designed for the retrieval and management of data in relational database management systems (RDBMS), database schema creation and modification, and database object access control management.SQL Server’s TOP N clause that allows getting the first N rows from a sorted set.
+Similar clauses exist in SQL dialects of many relational DBMS.
+The SQL Standardization Committee even registered a proposal to include such a construct in the language standard.
+Thus, it’s quite possible this clause will be part of the standard by the time this book is published.

-M - number of the rows rejected before the beginning of an output.
+M is the number of rows to be skipped before output.

-And now try to solve this problem under MySQL. :-)
+Now, try to master this task using MySQL. :-)

 Suggested exercises: 90